This is just one in a series of ongoing posts on the educational innovations in Israel. You can see additional coverage here.

 As one of five bloggers invited to be a part of #VibeIsrael’s #VibeEdu Education Innovation tour I had the chance to visit a school where none of this is the case.
 The Bialik Rogozin School provides a unique model where refugees and children of migrant workers, some of them with little or no schooling at all, are integrated into Israeli society with common sense educational strategies that any school or district could adopt.

 Students at Bialik Rogozin Scohol connect through the common language of the arts.
+Here they dance to music from various cultures. |

 Here they are: